HsiangHung/Machine_Learning_Note/Ensemble/Bagging/README.md

 ## Hyperparameter Fine Tuning

-There are good articles talking about hyperparameter fine tuning in random forest: [[Mohtadi Ben Fraj]][In Depth: Parameter tuning for Random Forest], [[Will Koehrsen]][Hyperparameter Tuning the Random Forest in Python], [[StackExchange, Practical questions on tuning Random Forests]][Practical questions on tuning Random Forests].
+There are good articles talking about hyperparameter fine tuning in random forest: [[Mohtadi Ben Fraj]][In Depth: Parameter tuning for Random Forest], [[Will Koehrsen]][Hyperparameter Tuning the Random Forest in Python], [[StackExchange, Practical questions on tuning Random Forests]][Practical questions on tuning Random Forests] and [[Kaggle, Random Forest using GridSearchCV]][Random Forest using GridSearchCV].
 We have attached the script in this folder.

 1. `n_estimators`: usually higher the number of trees the better to learn the data.
 2. `max_depth`: max_depth represents the depth of each tree in the forest.
 The deeper the tree, the more splits it has but gets overfitting.